IntegerLimit/GroovyScriptPlugin/README.md

 ### Other
 - [ ] Allow localization
+- [ ] Improve handling of server status, especially after failure to connect or instance being closed
 - [ ] Fix completion removing quotes before
 - [ ] Fix completion not working with object mappers on normal input (maybe see if IntelliJ's Typescript support can help as a base, it provides completion for object keys)
 - [ ] Add shortcut snippets (crafting shapeless, etc.)